mjpclab/extra-http-file-server/README.md

 ## Processing order

+- if client IP not match `--ip-allow` or `--ip-allow-file`, return status 403, and stop processing
+  - `--status-page` executed if status code matched, and stop processing.
+- if client IP match `--ip-deny` or `--ip-deny-file`, return status 403, and stop processing
+  - `--status-page` executed if status code matched, and stop processing.
 - `--rewrite` executed to transform the URL if matched.
 - `--redirect` executed if URL matched, and stop processing.
 - `--rewrite-post` executed to transform the URL if matched.
 - `--rewrite-end` executed to transform the URL if matched, and skip rest of `--rewrite-end`, `--redirect`, `--proxy` and `--return`.
 - `--proxy` executed if URL matched, and stop processing.
-- `--return` executed if URL matched.
+- `--return` executed if URL matched, and stop processing.
   - `--status-page` executed if status code matched, and stop processing.
 - ghfs internal process
-- `--to-status` executed if URL matched.
+- `--to-status` executed if URL matched, and stop processing.
   - `--status-page` executed if status code matched, and stop processing.
 - `--status-page` executed if status code matched, and stop processing.